 With traditional styling hiding modern underpinnings, our Jaguar XJ X350 project offered the best of both worlds.
-Here’s what it was like to live with
+Here’s what it’s like to live with

 Jaguar’s XJ saloon has been with us for half a century now and during that time all eight generations have gained a firm enthusiast following, with the Series 1-3 models justifying classic status some time ago and the more recent X300 and X308 models prized for their affordable performance and luxury.